hyemdanu/clinicore/README.md

 ## Features

-- [x] Allows easy management of medical supplies and stocks
+- [x] Allows easy management of medical supplies and medication stock levels
+- [x] Provides caregivers with a dashboard to track daily tasks and patient information
+- [x] Streamlines communication between staff members, family members and residents through an internal messaging system
 - [x] Fast and secure logins for both patients and staff to access and store confidential medical information
 - [x] Tailor made for the client's specifcitaions and busisness needs